Backdating a housing benefit claim

 - you were ill and had no-one to make a claim on your behalf;

 - you did not understand that you could claim benefit, perhaps because of age, inexperience, or language difficulties;

 - you have suffered a recent family bereavement.

 What happens when a backdated claim is made?

 Your claim will be considered by the Benefits Team.
 The more information and evidence you give in support of your claim, the quicker a decision can be made.
-Sometimes it may be necessary to write to you for more information, or to ask you to come in for an informal interview.
-Your claim will be looked at within twenty-one days and you will be sent a letter telling you of our decision.
+It may be necessary to write to you for more information, or to ask you to come in for an informal interview.
+Your claim will be looked at within twenty-one days.
+You will be sent a letter telling you of our decision.

-If we have decided that you have not shown good cause and that we cannot backdate your claim, the reasons for this will be explained in our letter.
-You will then have the right of appeal against our decision not to backdate your claim.
+If we have decided that you have not shown good cause for backdating your claim, the reasons for this will be explained in our letter.
+You will have the right of appeal against our decision.
 For details of how to appeal see what are my rights of appeal?